arthurborgesdev/arthurborgesdev/README.md

 ## Goals

-I'm looking for smart and strong teams/companies to work with.
+I'm looking for smart and strong teams/companies to work with where I can thrive and help its growth!

 ## Misc